SarahZimmermann-Schmutzler/v-server-setup/README.md

 # HOW TO SET UP A VM
+sources:
-sources: Developer Akademie (DevSecOps Masterclass); ChatGPT for debugging and further definitions; Google Translate for translation
+    * Developer Akademie (DevSecOps Masterclass)
+    * ChatGPT for debugging and further definitions
+    * Google Translate for translation

 ## Table of contents
 * <a href="#what-exactly-is-a-vm">What exactly is a VM?</a>